rubocop/rubocop/README.md

 I'm extremely grateful to each and every one of them!

-I'd like to single out [Jonas Arvidsson](https://github.com/jonas054) for his many excellent code contributions as well as valuable feedback and ideas!
+I'd like to single out [Jonas Arvidsson](https://github.com/jonas054) and [Yuji Nakayama](https://github.com/yujinakayama) for their many excellent code contributions as well as valuable feedback and ideas!

 If you'd like to contribute to RuboCop, please take the time to go through our short